Dr. Richard Weinblatt

 Officer.com October 19, 2005

-Career Corner column: "The Good, the Bad, and the Ugly of Online
+Career Corner column: "The Good, the Bad, and the Ugly of Online College

-College Degrees"
+Degrees"

-Whether in New Mexico, North Carolina, or Florida, you can hear the
+Whether in New Mexico, North Carolina, or Florida, you can hear the same

-nationwide: they need college education to compete for promotions,
+need college education to compete for promotions,

 but their rotating schedules slow down their eagerness to get back into a

 traditional college environment.
-Heavily marketed online college degrees
+Heavily marketed online college degrees seem

-some knowledge of the online education industry.
+knowledge of the online education industry.

 READ MORE: